GUIDELINE FOR REVIEWER

 After you apply your article to a journal, it will be evaluated by independent experts in the field.
 These reviewers, who are occasionally referred to as referees,' are tasked with evaluating the validity, relevance, and originality of your work, ensuring that each article you publish is as good as it can be.

-Our journal employs a double-blind review procedure in which the reviewers are unaware that you are the author of the paper.
+Our journal employs a single-blind review procedure in which the reviewers are aware that you are the author of the paper.
 Additionally, you have no idea who the reviewers are.
-The humanities and social sciences are especially receptive to double-blind study.
+The humanities and social sciences are especially receptive to single-blind study.

 Even if you have anonymized your paper, reviewers can be able to deduce your identity, particularly if you work in a highly specialised sector.
 They may have heard you present similar ideas at a conference or recognise your writing style, for example.